How contributions are made

 Your retirement savings plan helps you to build up a pot of money that you can use when you retire.
 Your employer will usually make regular payments into your pot on your behalf.
 And you, depending on the rules of the Plan, may also make regular contributions to the plan.
 These will be deducted from your net pay before you receive your pay each month and paid across to your retirement account on your behalf.

 Understanding the options you have when it comes to making contributions could help you boost the amount you eventually have in your savings, resulting in a more comfortable retirement.
+Please remember the value of your retirement savings can go down as well as up, and you may get back less than you invest.

 You may be able to boost your retirement savings